-One of the most common issues I see in the curly girl community is greasy hair.
+One of the most common issues I see in the curly hair community is greasy hair.
 Some people say it is just your hair "getting used to it," but I don't think so.
 I think a lot of is caused by using products that are too heavy for your hair.
 If your hair is any of the following:

 You may need lighter products.
 Think about last time you spilled oil on clothing.
 Hard to get out right?
 When you use oily products you're doing the same thing to your hair.